Homelessness in Seattle: Responses

-There are homeless shelters across the Seattle area that provide beds, meals, showers, and laundry services.
-Some shelters in the Seattle area require their residents to leave the shelter between 5 and 7 A.M.

 In addition to sanctioned homeless encampments, Seattle philanthropists have also become involved with serving the disenfranchised.
 The Seattle Block Project builds tiny homes in volunteers' backyards to house a single vetted individual.
 The goal of the project is to give a person a second chance.
 The project offers the opportunity for stability and safety, while asking the community to be involved in both donating space and labor.
 Through housing an individual and asking others to participate in the project the return is twofold, a person gets a safe place to live, and a community comes together to help the homeless.
 The Aurora Commons is a private effort to provide services to the homeless on Aurora Avenue North.
 As of January 2020, more than 5,578 homeless people were living in the King County.
 In 2020 there were recorded 140 nominative deaths among them.

 In June 2021, the Seattle City Council approved a plan to use $49 million of the $128 million from federal COVID-19 relief funds to support the city's homeless population.
-The plan put money towards direct cash assistance and aid programs, housing resources, enhanced shelter and outreach services and small business recovery.
+The plan put money towards direct cash assistance and aid programs, housing resources, enhanced shelter and outreach services, and small business recovery.

 Causes

 The root causes of homelessness are complex and multifaceted.
 According to a report issued by the mayor's office, these causes include issues with mental health and addiction, economic disparities and poverty, lack of affordable housing, racial disparities, the criminal justice system, the decentralized response to a regional crisis, and lack of wrap around services for youth within and exiting the foster system.
+Additionally, medical debt and medical debt-related bankruptcy contribute to homelessness in Seattle.
+According to a 2020 study that took place in Seattle, medical debt adds on approximately two years of homelessness.
+Legal debts, partially caused by the criminalization of acts connected to homelessness such as sleeping in public, are also linked to continued homelessness.

-Some reasons for homelessness have been attributed to the cost of living in Seattle having significantly risen in the past decade due to gentrification, lack of publicly owned affordable housing, and the economic impact of the Covid-19 pandemic.
+Some reasons for homelessness have been attributed to the cost of living in Seattle having significantly risen in the past decade due to gentrification, lack of publicly owned affordable housing, and the economic impact of the COVID-19 pandemic.
 These have all culminated in an increase in the homeless population.
 Another contributing factor to the rising price of housing has been Amazon establishing its headquarters in downtown Seattle and the subsequent influx of high-wage tech workers due to the tech boom, between 2010 and 2017 the median rental cost in Seattle rose 41.7%, while the national average was only a 17.6% increase.